maverick-tr/csm-ui/README.md

 By default, the script runs the application in production mode on port 1885.

-For more details on using the start script, please see [Start Script Documentation](./docs/START_SCRIPT.md).

 Or run them separately:

 1. Start the Next.js development server: